patrickbucher/factorizer/article/article.md

 # Building Blocks

-First, the algorithm described in the section above shall be implemented in a new Elixir project, which is created using the `mix` tool (using Elixir v1.15.7):
+The algorithm described in the section above shall be implemented in a new Elixir project, which is created using the `mix` tool (using Elixir version 1.15.7):

     $ mix new factorizer

 This creates a scaffold in the folder `factorizer/` with source code files in the `lib/` sub-folder, and test cases in `test/`.
-A module called `Factorizer` is already provided in `lib/factorizer.ex`, which shall be implemented right after the next step.
+A module called `Factorizer` is already provided in `lib/factorizer.ex`, which shall be implemented right after the building blocks have been provided in the next step.

 ## Prime Sieve (of Eratosthenes)